Should You Take Zinc & Magnesium Together? Experts Weigh In

-Magnesium is involved in more than 600 chemical reactions in the body.
+Magnesium is involved in more than 600 chemical reactions1 in the body.
 And like zinc, it's absolutely critical for optimal health.

 "The ability of our nerves to transmit signals throughout our entire central nervous system (brain, spinal cord, etc.) is dependent on magnesium.
 The metabolism of carbohydrates and fats for ATP energy requires magnesium.
 The regulation of blood pressure and heart rate directly involves magnesium.
 This mineral is even required for the production of DNA, RNA, and proteins.
 Talk about ubiquitously important,"* says Ferira.

-This is due to a variety of factors, like fewer nutrients in our crops, a higher intake of processed foods that are stripped of nutrients, and other health factors that interfere with magnesium absorption.
-A deficit in magnesium intake becomes even more common as you get older.
+This is due to a variety of factors, like fewer nutrients in our crops4, a higher intake of processed foods that are stripped of nutrients, and other health factors that interfere with magnesium absorption.
+A deficit in magnesium intake becomes even more common5 as you get older.
 This is where a magnesium supplement can come in handy.

 The power of the zinc-magnesium pair.